.

 The capability to judge the quality of work of self and others is an important part of becoming a capable professional practitioner and should be intentionally developed during university studies rather than being left up to chance.
 How can learners be better supported to develop the ability to make judgements about their own learning?
 How can it be fostered in different contexts?
 How does it develop over time?
 This project might take a particular disciplinary or contextual focus to address these questions.

-The role of the social world in feedback and assessment (e.g. culture, relationships, emotions, and power)
+Assessment and feedback in a social world (e.g. culture, relationships, emotions, and power)

 Potential supervisors: Margaret Bearman, Juuso Nieminen